Smash or Pass by Birdie Schae

 This was such a wonderful surprise.
 I loved this so much.
 I knew I would like it, but i wasn’t ready for the way I was obsessed.
 I will say tho, this reminded me a lot of one book that I read and loved last year too!0

 The one thing that stood out to me was the volleyball.
 I know, I know.
 You thought I was going to say the romance or something.
 While that’s cool, I loved the volleyball best.
 The sport was like front and center, and everything was factual information.
 And I loved that she wasn’t like a prodigy or something, She went in to learn and everything seemed authentic.
+One thing I’ve learned about sports romances, they can either be really good or really bad.
+Sometimes they hardly put the sport in the book and that wasn’t the case in this one.
+And having not read that many books with volleyball players, I appreciated that a lot.

 The romance itself was so good!
 I think it worked best because they were friends first.
 Well kind of.
 They took the time to learn each other and I loved to see that.
 And it wasn’t insta-love.
 It had a real feel to it.
 They were cute af too.
 I loved to see the way she was in a relationship as someone with autism.
 And their first kiss?
 ADORABLE.
 The characters were part of why I loved this so much as well.
 They truly all had their own identities.
-And the mental health and neurodiverse patches were woo good!
-Seeing the two of them come together was cool too.
+And the mental health and neurodiverse patches were so good!
+Seeing the two of them come together was so sweet.

 Apparently stories with autistic athletes are my jam.
 This is the second time in 2 years that one has taken my number 1 spot for the year already.
 I loved this.
 It had me ready to write my own paper on how I’ve changed and in what ways.
 That’s just how much I was in this story lol I know if you pick it up, you will be too!